Collaboration and Storage

-If you have questions about the data you are storing or about FERPA, HIPAA or export control restrictions, contact NDSU's chief IT security officer at firstname.lastname@example.org.
+If you have questions about the data you are storing or about FERPA, HIPAA or export control restrictions, contact NDSU's chief information security officer at email@example.com.

-Central File Services (S:, U: and X: Drives)
+Central File Services (U:, S: and X: Drives)

 Suitable for data protected by FERPA and HIPAA, and suitable for IRB data and Intellectual Property.

-If you are storing data that may be impacted by export control restrictions, please contact NDSU's chief IT security officer at 231-5870 or email@example.com.
+If you are storing data that may be impacted by export control restrictions, please contact NDSU's information security office firstname.lastname@example.org.

 Google Drive (Google Apps for Education)

-Google Apps at NDSU provides access to Google Sites and Google Drive.
+Google Apps at NDSU provides access to Google Sites, Google Drive, YouTube, and Google Classroom.

-Google Drive provides 30 GB of space and can be used to create, share and store documents, spreadsheets and presentations.
+Google Drive provides an unlimited amount of storage space and can be used to create, share and store documents, spreadsheets and presentations.
 It can also be used for collaborative content authoring in real time.

 Suitable for data protected by FERPA.